baddoo/periodic-calculus/README.md

-# periodic-calculus
+# A calculus for flows in periodic domains

-Codes for the paper "A calculus for flows in periodic domains"
+Codes for the paper "A calculus for flows in periodic domains".